HotCakeX/Harden-Windows-Security/Wiki posts/AppControl Manager/Create Supplemental Policy.md

 * **Base Policy File**: Browse for the path to the base policy XML file that this Supplemental policy will be expanding.

+* **Scalability**: Use this gauge to set the number of concurrent threads for the scan.
+By default, 2 threads are used.
+Increasing this number will speed up the scan but will also consume more system resources.

 * **Select Scan Level**: You can choose from different scan levels.
 [Refer to this page for all the information about them.](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Rule-Levels-Comparison-and-Guide)

 > [!TIP]\
 > Use the ***View Detected File Details*** section to view highly detailed results of the files and folder scans.